 Read our guide for a detailed look at the difference between inpatient and outpatient care, including examples, the costs involved and what can be covered in international health insurance.

 With inpatient care, you will normally have to stay in hospital overnight to receive medical treatment.
-The length of time you remain in the medical facility will depend on your healthcare needs, and can range from one night to many months.
+The length of time you remain in the medical facility will depend on your healthcare needs, and can range from one night to a few weeks.

 Inpatient medical services are usually used to treat more serious health conditions and perform complex procedures, such as transplants or bypass surgery, where you’re likely to require constant monitoring and care from medical staff, as well as the use of more medical equipment.